theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 * Data separate from analysis.
   * No risk of accidentally changing data when analyzing it
-  * If we change the data we can just rerun the query
+  * If we change the data we can rerun the query
 * Fast for large amounts of data
 * Improve quality control of data entry: it's possible to constrain types, which is especially easy if you use forms available in database programs like Access, Filemaker, etc.)